rlipsc/polymorph/README.md

   - `cisSeq`: store components in a heap allocated `seq`.
 This allows dynamically sizing storage by component.
 Resizing often, however, requires moving memory which can degrade performance.
   - `cisArray`: store components in a stack allocated, fixed size array of size `maxComponents`.
 - `accessMethod`: controls accessing fields through instances.
 This currently only offers dot operator access with `amDotOp`.
-- `clearAfterDelete`: when set, zeros memory of component after deletion.
+- `clearAfterDelete`: when set, zeros memory of components after deletion.
 - `useThreadVar`: declare the component arrays as {.threadVar.}.
 - `invalidAccess`: allow inserting assert checks for each instance field access.
   - `iaIgnore`: no check is performed.